When a viewer, reader, or player finds the fiction they are perusing to be otherwise fine, but can't... quite... finish...

 Reefer Madness The Musicalcould have ended with Mary's death.
 It could have ended with the group number when Jimmy is pardoned on death row.
 Instead, it goes on for about five more minutes, including another song.

-In the 1942 adaptation of the Jungle Book, the film continues even after Mowgli kills Shere Khan in their Final Battle, which is how the original book ended, with three villagers pursuing a treasure that they kill each other over until the survivor goes insane and burns both the jungle and the village to the ground, with the film ending after everyone escaped the fire.
+In the 1942 Jungle Book, the film continues even after Mowgli kills Shere Khan in their Final Battle, which is how the original book ended, with three villagers pursuing a treasure that they kill each other over until the survivor goes insane and burns both the jungle and the village to the ground, with the film ending after everyone escaped the fire.
 Especially since every other adaptation ends with the battle between Mowgli and Shere Khan.
-The similiar 1994 film even deliberately averts this by having the treasure plot resolved before Mowgli's final confrontation with Shere Khan.
+The similar 1994 film even deliberately averts this by having the treasure plot resolved before Mowgli's final confrontation with Shere Khan.

 K.A.
 Applegate's Animorphs has the three-year Human-Yeerk War ending.
 Then we get into Visser One's trial and Jake's Heroic BSOD.
 Then we get into Ax's kidnapping.
 Then we get into the new war that's about to start...

 Stephen King is prone to this trope.
 The Shining, for instance, could have ended at the destruction of the Overlook Hotel.
 But instead, we get another chapter set the following summer, for no particularly good reason.